Stochastic Models

 After executing the optimization with constraints for simulated indicators, it is possible that such constraints will not be respected due to some infeasibility in the problem (more about infeasibilities here).

-MiningMath will try to solve any violated constraints following the hierarchy order depicted in Fig 6.
-Stochastic constraining are average and sum constraints.
+Stochastic constraints are of the average and sum types.
 They have higher priority than any NPV improvements and time limits imposed by the user.